artisticLogicMK/animate4vue/README.md

 > Always pass the done as a second argument, needed to tell Vue to remove the element out the DOM when animation is finished.

-When using function calls, you can pass options as a configuration object to the third parameter of the animation:
+When using function invocation, you can pass options as a configuration object to the third parameter of the animation:
 ```javascript
 const animateIn = (el, done) => {
   zoomIn(el, done, {